SIGPLAN/SIGPLAN.github.io/Resources/Advice/VanLeunen-Lipton.md

 Be sure also to **give no background**.
 Even the novice will know enough to leave off all acknowledgements and references.
 But the master will go further.
 He will give the appearance of citation without any substance.
-He will enclose a reference 1ist on which every item is submitted, in preparation, or a private communication.
+He will enclose a reference list on which every item is submitted, in preparation, or a private communication.
 He will call obscure results by pet names he has invented himself.
 And he will describe as \`\`well known'' results published only in Old Serbian - preferably false ones.

-**Prove trivial results in exhaustive detail**, breaking your proofs into as many lemmas as ou can and disrupting the line of reasoning with notes, remarks, and asides.
+**Prove trivial results in exhaustive detail**, breaking your proofs into as many lemmas as you can and disrupting the line of reasoning with notes, remarks, and asides.
 On the other hand, assert difficult proofs.
 Assert them badly, with a sneer, if you can manage it.
 The judicious typographical error in the statement of your theorem adds a note of